dominpo/ruby-and-chef-hacking-for-azure/README.md

-# Ruby and Chef Hacking for Microsoft Azure
+# Ruby and Chef DevOps Hacking for Microsoft Azure

 In this hackfest repo, we are going to: